ztek-chalmers/izettle-daily-reports/README.md

 # iZettle Daily Reports

-This is a small tool to generate daily iZettle reports which then are uploaded to Google Drive.
-The report generator can be run with `./run.sh`
+This is a small tool to mirror izettle sales to visma.
+The report generator can be run with `./run.sh`. izettle-daily-reports only imports reports which are 2 or more days old.
+This is to make sure that reports which are half-done, if an import would happen in the between two sales on the dame day.
+If it detects a partial import, it will fail.

 ## Installation